Energy generated by fusion in sun is emitted as

 which water has higher oxygen content (polar sea water or tropical ocean water)

-polar sea water has lower oxygen content
+polar sea water has higher oxygen content

 how much surface is covered by water